Back to all posts

 JPG vs PNG for Web

-JPG vs PNG for WebIn this case, you're better off targeting the nature of the image rather than the file type.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(10)In this case, you're better off targeting the nature of the image rather than the file type.
 I would say that PNG is better suited for texts and graphics of any kind (infographics, tables, diagrams, etc.), while JPEG is ideal for photographs.

 However, remember that if you upload many photos to your site's server in PNG format, this can negatively affect the download speed and, as a result, the ranking of your site in search results.

-For editing and post-processing
+For Editing and Post-processing

 PNG images do not lose quality when opened and saved and also support a transparent background.
 It would seem that this is enough to ask: is JPEG or PNG better?
 Remember that you will probably not store your photos in PNG.
 Therefore, for editing a snapshot, I recommend RAV or TIFF.
 But if you work exclusively with graphics, PNG will suit you better.

-For editing and post-processingTaking this opportunity, I want to advise you of the already mentioned editor Luminar Neo.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(11)Taking this opportunity, I want to advise you of the already mentioned editor Luminar Neo.
 This program not only allows you to avoid loss of image quality but also becomes an excellent assistant with which many tasks are easily solved.
 The software is powered by artificial intelligence, making it easy to remove backgrounds, change colors and adjust exposure, add filters and effects to photos, and more.
 I prefer Luminar Neo even to such well-known solutions as Photoshop or Lightroom.

-Choosing a format for printing
+Choosing a Format for Printing

-Choosing a format for printingThis is an undeniable argument: the higher resolution of PNG or JPEG.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(12)This is an undeniable argument: the higher resolution of PNG or JPEG.
 But PNG does not support CMYK at all.
 For really high-quality printing, I recommend TIFF.
 But if you want to print a small photo into your home album, don't worry about the format at all.

 Storage

-StorageThis is a win we will give to JPEG, as these are small images that you can store in the thousands on your computer or smartphone.
+PNG vs JPEG: A Comprehensive Comparison | Skylum Blog(13)This is a win we will give to JPEG, as these are small images that you can store in the thousands on your computer or smartphone.

-On a final note
+On a Final Note

 So who will win the PNG versus JPEG contest?
 Whatever you do these days, you have to deal with visual content in one way or another.
 And in such circumstances, it is essential to understand how to choose the right image for a particular purpose.
 I hope that my analysis will help you with this.
 Choosing a file format to save your pictures is not such a difficult task, but it can save you from too frequent and annoying hard disk cleanups, but it can also affect more significant things like your site's ranking or the quality of the print you paid for.